 VoICE Immunization Evidence: Growth, Development, and Nutrition

-Children with malnutrition are at greater risk of death from potentially vaccine-preventable diseases than children with no significant signs of malnourishment.
+Children with malnutrition are at greater risk of death from vaccine-preventable diseases than are children with no significant signs of malnourishment.

 Chisti, M.J., Tebruegge, M., La Vincente, S., et al. 2009.
 Pneumonia in severely malnourished children in developing countries – mortality risk, aetiology and validity of WHO clinical signs: a systematic review.
 Tropical Medicine and International Health.
 14(10).

-A study of children under 5 years of age in Dhaka Bangladesh found that severely malnourished children were nearly 8 times more likely to suffer death from diarrhea than those who were not severely malnourished.
+Key Evidence: A study of children under 5 years of age in Dhaka, Bangladesh found that severely malnourished children were nearly 8 times more likely to suffer death from diarrhea than those who were not severely malnourished.

 Chisti, M.J., Pietroni, M.A., Smith, J.H., et al 2011.
 Predictors of death in under-five children with diarrhoea admitted to a critical care ward in an urban hospital in Bangladesh.
 Acta Paediatrica.
 100:e275-9.